catnipped/WelcomeToFever/StrangersHandbook.md

 All characters in the game has a **<i class="fas fa-fist-raised"></i> Resolve** stat, which is similar to Armor in other games.
 In the beginning of a violent encounter, each character gets a number points equal to their Resolve stat called **<i class="fas fa-heartbeat"></i> Resolve Points** (RP) which is more similar to Health.
 When attacking a creature, the action you make decides whether you can spend your Stamina or Psyche and whether your Sin affects the outcome.
 Then you perform a *skill test* where the target sum is to roll equal or higher than the affected character’s Resolve stat.
 If the roll is a success, that character loses some of its RP.
 If a character has 0 RP, it will stop being violent.

 In Fever, characters rarely die, as death is seen as a cheap way to get away with sins.
-Instead, the GM decides the fate the players should their characters reach 0 Staked Resolve.
-Usually the outcome is some sort of permanent damage that will haunt them for the rest of the game.
+Instead, the GM decides the fate the players should their characters reach 0RP.
+Usually the outcome is some sort of permanent wound that will haunt them for the rest of the game.

 ***